liquidcrystallized/raindrops/README.md

 > The application is currently under development and no binaries are provided yet.
 > Binaries will be provided when the application reaches 1.0 status.

-# Introduction
+# What is this?

 raindrops is an application that displays music notes in an intuitive way to help piano players sight read.
-This application does not teach you how to play the piano, it is expected that user's already know at least the basics from a teacher or some other learning source.
+This application does not teach you how to play the piano, it is expected that users already know at least the basics from a teacher or some other learning source.

 ## Hardware requirements

-- Midi keyboard/Digital piano (preferably with 88 keys)
+- Midi keyboard/Digital piano (preferably with 88 keys), must connect directly to the machine running the application.

+## Loading songs

+This application accepts MusicXML files (.musicxml/.mxl) for songs.

+### Why MusicXML instead of Midi?

+Music sheets/scores are information dense and midi files lack the information required to properly display them.
+To briefly name a *few things* missing from a MIDI file:

+- Dynamics, both individual markings (p, ff) and changes (crescendo, dimuendo)
+- Articulation (slurs, staccato, accents, etc)
+- Pedal markings
+- Performance directions/indications (*dolce*, violent, *molto espressivo*)
+- Tempo/style indications (*andante*, swing 8th notes, rock feel)
+- Beaming information/Stem direction

+As this application focuses on the development of *sight reading skills*, basically being able to read any music sheet/score placed in front of the player with confidence, missing the above elements and more is detrimental to the application's functionality and goals.

 ## License and Dependencies